galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >   >
 >   > The consequences enrichment tabular dataset includes the following columns:
 >   >
->   > - conseqPair: The set of oposite consequences considered.
+>   > - conseqPair: The set of opposite consequences considered.
 >   > - feature: Description of the functional consequence
 >   > - propOfRelevantEvents: Proportion of total number of genes being of the type described in the feature column.
 >   > - propCiLo: The lower boundary of the confidence interval.